olivierfriard/boris_docs/index.rst

 You can also activate the  `automatic backup`_ feature (see **Preferences**).

-**NOTE**

-**It is very important to do regular backups of your project files to prevent the lost of data.**
+.. note:: It is VERY important to do regular backups of your project files to prevent the lost of data.
 Software can be reinstalled but your data could quite possibly be lost for ever.

 BORIS allows creating an unlimited number of projects but only one project can be opened at a time.